redhousestudio/redhousestudio.github.io/_projects/project0307-YouMadeMeSeeIt.md

   - img: project0307-image01-thumb.png
 ---

-Janne and Arrien came to my studio to work on some songs just before the first album of Room Eleven was recorded.
-They played their songs and we recorded some demo's.
-I composed the vocal melody with Janne and helped construct this song that was included on the album:
+Janne Schra and Arriën Molema from Room Eleven came to the RedHouse to work on some songs just before their first album was recorded.
+They played their songs and we recorded some demos.
+I composed the vocal melody with Janne and helped construct this song which was included on their album.

 <audio  class="plyr my-player">
   <source src="../../assets/audio/YouMadeMeSeeIt.mp3" type="audio/mp3">